DARK-art108/FinBox-NLP-Exercise/docs/index.md

 ## Other Possible Solutions to this Unsupervised Sentiment Analysis Problem

-We can have a two different cluster's which are **positive** and **negative** and then we can use **K-Means** to cluster the data.
+We can have a two different cluster's which are **positive** and **negative** and then we can use **K-Means** to cluster the tweet data.

 ## Instruction to run the project

 * Find the link to the Google Colab Notebook Below, and run the Notebook.
-* You can also clone the github repository present below, and run the Jupyter Notebook after installing the requirements.txt on your conda environment.
+* You can also clone the github repository present below, and run the Jupyter Notebook's after installing the requirements.txt on your conda environment.
+* Find the link to the binder cloud platform below, and run the Notebook.

 ## Important Links